 But all that’s not to say that it’s been easy… if you’ve had to navigate these types of conversations, you know the real test comes when people see you sick.
 It’s one thing for someone to accept your positive status and another for them to be confronted by it.
 One time I tried some herbal medication because I was in a holistic phase and the interaction it had with my treatment medication caused my viral load to spike alarmingly.

-It was a scary time, and it did pass, but the symptoms I experienced before it did left me shaken, and unfortunately, broken-hearted.
-In retrospect, I realise that the same maturity I need in myself is the same maturity I need in my partners.
+It was a scary time, and it did pass, but the symptoms I experienced before it did leave me shaken, and unfortunately, broken-hearted.
+In retrospect, I realize that the same maturity I need in myself is the same maturity I need in my partners.
 It won’t work otherwise.